Liver Transplant for Liver Disease and Failure

 Our program has a strong multidisciplinary approach, relying on the expertise of physicians in a wide range of specialties.
 Patients with liver failure often have other underlying conditions, such as diabetes, hypertension, lipid disorders, osteoporosis and more.
 We are able to care for the whole patient because of the breadth of specialties and resources available at Froedtert & the Medical College of Wisconsin.

 Our program continues to maintain superior one year patient survival.
-Reports for the one-year and three-year survival rates for liver transplant patients show our liver transplant patient survival compared to the US national average and centers in our region.
+Reports for the one-year survival rates for liver transplant patients show our liver transplant patient survival compared to the US national average and centers in our region.
 To compare survival rates of liver transplants across the country, go to the website for the Scientific Registry of Transplant Recipients.

 Because we are a leading academic medical center, Froedtert & the Medical College of Wisconsin hepatologists and other physicians are better able to recognize and treat complications of cirrhosis and other liver diseases, which means patients undergo transplant surgery in overall better health.